 Your Solution to Termites Swarming Season in New Hampshire

 What time of year are termites most active?
-Termites can wreak havoc all year round, but peak termite season is during the Spring and Summer months.
-With Spring around the corner, termites will be searching for their new homes.
+Termites can wreak havoc year-round, but peak termite season is during spring and summer.
+With Spring around the corner, termites will search for new homes.

-At Garfield Pest Control in New Hampshire, we have the expertise to control termites in your home and prevent them from coming back.
+At Garfield Pest Control in New Hampshire, we have the expertise to control termites in your home and prevent them from returning.
 If you’re concerned about termites in your New Hampshire home or business, set up your termite control appointment today.